JeanmarieJackman/apartment_model/README.md

     * Returns an array of all the apartment buildings owned by a Landlord

 * Landlord#create_lease
-    * Given the arguments of name, age, rent, and apartment_building, creates a new tenant renting from that landlord
+    * Given the arguments of name, rent, and apartment_building, creates a new tenant renting from that landlord

+  *Landlord#tenants_rents
+    * Returns an array of hashes for that Landlords tenant's names and monthly rent amounts

 **TENANT**